Certified and sworn translation services for companies

 - Sworn Translator/Interpreter, German

-What are the turnaround times for tender documentation with a fixed deadline?
+What are the turnaround times for a sworn translation?